mksaraf/kubernetes-lab-tutorial/content/coreos.md

 Terraform starts and waits till the whole installation process terminates.

-From another terminal session, check if Terraform writed the machine profiles and matcher groups to the matchbox service data directory
+From another terminal session, check if Terraform writes the machine profiles and the matcher groups to the matchbox service data directory

     tree /var/lib/matchbox
     /var/lib/matchbox